jaywolf/recommender/README.md

     ollama serve

 This command starts a local server that allows your application to communicate with the Ollama API.

+After installing Ollama and starting ollama serve, pull the `openchat` model by running:

+    ollama pull openchat

+This command downloads the OpenChat model to your local machine.
+OpenChat is a small LLM model that is roughlu ~4 GB download.
+Depending on your internet connection, it may take a few minutes to download Openchat.

 ## How to Run the Application